 The NHL has joined the fight to stop the spread of COVID-19.

-The league announced today that it has begun selling team-branded face masks, available for purchase on NHLShop.com.
+The league announced on Tuesday that it has begun selling team-branded face masks, available for purchase on NHLShop.com.
 They come in packs of three, each with a different design of one of the NHL’s 31 teams, for USD $24.99.
 The league’s proceeds are going to support the Feeding America and Food Banks Canada COVID-19 response funds.

 The move is not unprecedented, as the NBA began selling team-branded masks 11 days ago.
 The Vancouver Whitecaps began selling masks on Friday, raising over a million dollars in just three days, with net proceeds benefitting the city’s aquarium that is in danger of permanent closure.